-The performance of the managers is formally reviewed by the NGC at least annually against the Service Level Agreement detailed within the management agreement which governs the outsourced relationship.
-The board also exercises oversight of the performance of the managers through the regular reporting provided by the various function heads at each meeting of the board and its committees, through reports provided by the key functions (finance, underwriting, claims, actuarial, risk, finance, compliance and internal audit) and through regular discussion between key board members (for example, the chair of Standard UK and the chairs of the ARC and NGC) and executives.
+The club manages its intragroup services via its management agreement and associated intragroup services agreements of the management companies, which reflect the division of support provided by the management companies to the relevant Standard Club entities.
+The performance of outsourced managers is formally reviewed by the NGC at least annually against service level agreements detailed within the management agreement which governs the outsourced relationship.
+The board also exercises oversight of the performance of the managers through the regular reporting provided by the various function heads at each meeting of the board and its committees, through reports provided by the key functions (finance, underwriting, claims, actuarial, risk, compliance and internal audit) and through regular discussion between board members and executives.